What is the Eurozone?

-For the enactment of economic reforms after the Global Financial Crisis of 2008, the eurozone established provisions for granting loans to its member states in times of emergency.
+For the enactment of economic reforms after the Global Financial Crisis of 2008, the Eurozone established provisions for granting loans to its member states in times of emergency.
 With the aim of fiscal integration, it encourages peer review of national budgets of member countries.

-The ECB and the central banks of the EU states in the eurozone together decide the monetary policy of the union.
+The ECB and the central banks of the EU states in the Eurozone together decide the monetary policy of the union.
 The ECB exercises the sole authority to decide the printing and minting of euro notes and coins.
-It also decides the interest rate for the eurozone.
+It also decides the interest rate for the Eurozone.
 Mario Draghi is the current president of the ECB.

 The ECB’s credibly brought down inflation in its member countries.
 Even during the fiscal crisis, following the launch of the euro, expectations of inflation were lower.
 The decline in interest rates translated into supporting growth and investment and lowering of public debt servicing.
 Stable prices are contributing to overall macroeconomic stability.
-The eurozone is almost resilient to shocks and external developments.
-However, the initial cost of adopting a new currency for all member nations, and the legal, administrative costs and changes, impose a huge cost.
+The Eurozone is almost resilient to shocks and external developments.
+However, the initial cost of adopting a new currency for all member nations, and the legal, administrative costs and changes, imposed a huge cost.

-As member countries could no longer exercise direct control over monetary policy or exchange rates, it was implicit that eurozone members with wage rigidities and higher nominal prices would initially face frictional unemployment.
+As member countries could no longer exercise direct control over monetary policy or exchange rates, it was implicit that Eurozone members with wage rigidities and higher nominal prices would initially face frictional unemployment.
 It was expected to lead to short-term fluctuations in output and unemployment in those countries where the product and labor markets are less flexible.

-Despite using as a single currency, the eurozone is a heterogeneous mix of economies.
+Despite using a single currency, the Eurozone is a heterogeneous mix of economies.
 For overall success, differences in institutions, financial structures, and legal systems must be eliminated.
 The massive concentration of power at the top with the decision-making authority poses a threat to the individual liberty of the member nations.
 However, it cannot be denied that the use of a common currency facilitates the exchange, specialization, and integration of national markets into a wider market.
 It also significantly reduces the costs of transaction induced by currency risk and increases benefits from international trade.